Quiet country road

 What was I doing?
 Part of me wanted to protect myself.
 Part of me wanted to help him.
 Goodwill won.
 Fifty years ago nobody would have hesitated to stop and help a stranger.
 Today, all these fears plagued me.

 Stranger danger!
 Keep yourself safe!
 Can’t trust anybody!

 Do you know what I learned?
 Jim was a teacher at an alternative high school.
 Jim and I stood there talking about teaching.

 Before becoming a mom, I taught in the public school system for nearly ten years.
 I initially was judging Jim based upon his appearance and the environment we were in at the time of our situation.
 Remember, my thoughts on judging last week?
 Well, like I said it is human nature and it is hard not at times.

 I admit that I am not perfect.
 I make mistakes daily.
 However, I am perfectly happy being imperfect because His love never ceases because I make mistakes.
 His grace is never ending.
 His mercies are new each morning.

-The next morning Jim showed up on our doorstep with fresh donuts….enough said.
+The next morning Jim showed up on our doorstep with fresh donuts.